 What is Maki-do Cave?

-Maki-do Cave Cave is a 450m long limestone cave located in Niimi City, Okayama Prefecture, and can be explored in about 30 minutes.
-Beautifully illuminated stalactites and a fantastic water surface inside the cave make it a popular photo spot.
-The temperature remains at around 15°C throughout the year, making it a comfortable space that is cool in the summer and warm in the winter.
-On the day of our visit, the temperature exceeded 30°C, but cool air from inside the cave was flowing into the plaza near the entrance, making the cave even more comfortable.
+Maki-do Cave Cave is a 450m-long limestone cave located in Niimi City , Okayama Prefecture , and can be explored in about 30 minutes.
+The cave is home to beautifully illuminated stalactites and a fantastical water surface, making it a popular photo spot.
+The temperature remains around 15°C throughout the year, making it a comfortable space that is cool in the summer and warm in the winter.
+On the day of our visit, the temperature was over 30°C, but the cool air from inside the cave was flowing into the plaza near the entrance, making the cave even more comfortable.

 The name "Maki-do Cave" comes from the poet Yosano Akiko.
-When Yosano Tekkan and his wife Akiko visited the cave in 1929 (Showa 4), they praised it as "a cave full of wonders," so it was given its name.
-Near the entrance to the cave, there is a monument with a poem about Maki-do Cave.
+When Yosano Tekkan and his wife Akiko visited the cave in 1929 (Showa 4), they praised it as "a cave full of wonders."
+A stone monument bearing a poem about Maki-do Cave has been erected near the entrance to the cave.

-It has been chosen as a filming location for the movie "Yatsuhakamura" four times.
+It has been chosen as a filming location for the movie "The Village of Eight Graves" four times.

 Now, let's introduce the highlights of Maki-do Cave.
-The inside of the cave is lit up with colorful LEDs, making it beautiful and fantastical.
-This is a place called "Suisen (spring water)."
-The colorful and mysterious scenery makes it seem like another world.
+The inside of the cave is lit up with colorful LEDs, creating a beautiful and fantastical scene.
+This is a place called "Sensui" (Spring Water).
+The scenery, filled with vibrant colors and mysterious shapes, is like being in another world.
 It is also a popular photo spot.

 Highlight 2: The terraced rice fields of Senmaida

-The Ryugu Bridge spans the lake at the very back of the cave.
-This is exactly what Ryugu Castle looks like.
-The Japanese-style red bridge is especially popular with foreign tourists.
+The Ryugu Bridge spans the lake at the very Oku of the cave.
+This is the exact scenery that Ryugu Miyagi would have.
+The typically Japanese red bridge is apparently especially popular with tourists from overseas.
 The LED lighting changes color depending on the time of day, allowing you to enjoy a variety of different atmospheres.

 If you go further from Ryugu Bridge, you will see a heart-shaped silhouette.
-It is a view worthy of being called a "Lovers' Sanctuary," and behind it lies the "Lovers' Fountain."
+It is a view worthy of a "lover's sanctuary," and Oku it lies the "Lover's Fountain."

 Ripples spreading across the underground lake

 The water in the underground lake is highly filtered, making it extremely clear.
-The patter-patter of falling water creates ripples on the calm water's surface.
-The way the rings spread out at irregular intervals is a sight you'll never tire of.
+The plop, plop... of the falling water droplets creates ripples on the calm water surface.
+The way the rings spread out at irregular intervals is never boring to watch.

 Stalactites formed over a long period of time

 Water drips here and there inside the cave (sometimes it falls on your neck or head, giving you a chill).
 This water contains calcium, and where it falls it grows like icicles.
-It takes 100 years for it to grow 1cm, making you feel the mind-boggling eternity of time.
-There are many long icicle-like stalactites inside the cave.
-Sediments called stalagmites form beneath the icicles, and when they connect above and below, they form stone pillars.
+It takes 100 years for it to grow 1cm, giving you a mind-boggling sense of time.
+There are many long, icicle-like stalactites inside the cave.
+Sediments called stalagmites form beneath the icicles, and when they connect Joge , they form stone pillars.

 watch your head!